 Sport psychology is often the intersection of kinesiology and psychology.
 It focuses on the effect that sports and/or exercise has a on person's psychological state, and on how a person's psychological state can affect their physical performance.

-Sport psychologists can help a wide variety of people, such as: athletes, coaches, parents with a child recovering from a sport related injury, teams and people who just exercise.
-The need for a sport psychologist is not limited to collegiate level or professional level athletes.
+Sport psychologists can help a wide variety of people, such as athletes, coaches, parents with a child recovering from a sport-related injury, teams, and people who just like to exercise.
+The need for a sport psychologist is not limited to collegiate- or professional-level athletes.
 Many of the tactics and methods can may also be implemented in anyone's general life.
 For individuals with jobs that require high performance, or for situations where a person feels anxiety or needs help focusing, a sport psychologist may help.